rackerlabs/technical-blog/_posts/2020-03-10-announcing-the-launch-of-armor-anywhere.md

 - File integrity monitoring (FIM)
 - Vulnerability scanning
 - Log management and retention (13 months)
-- Ability to monitor events from cloud native tools and other network and security sources
+- Ability to monitor events from cloud-native tools and other network and security sources

 Armor Anywhere offers protection for a variety of infrastructure levels.
 Perhaps you have ten or fewer servers and want a comprehensive security solution.
-Maybe you have dozens or hundreds or servers and need a comprehensive security solution that can monitor security events from a variety of sources (including cloud native) while scaling without the need for additional purchases of networking appliances.
+Maybe you have dozens or hundreds or servers and need a comprehensive security solution that can monitor security events from a variety of sources (including cloud-native sources) while scaling without the need for additional purchases of networking appliances.
 Either way, Armor Anywhere meets your needs.

 With Armor Anywhere, you can do the following: